 - Backyard obstacle runs or fetch in spacious areas

-5. Age-Appropriate Adjustments for Senior Pets
+5. Considerations for Senior Pets

 Suggestions: